-The CCCC's call had been taken up throughout Quebec by La Meute ("the wolfpack"), a far-Right organization with an impressive internet presence (over 43,000 members of its zero-security facebook group) that had been biding its time waiting for event outside of cyberreality.
+The CCCC's call had been taken up throughout Quebec by La Meute ("the wolfpack"), a far-Right organization with an impressive internet presence (over 43,000 members of its zero-security facebook group) that had been biding its time waiting for the moment to stage a major public event outside of cyberreality.

-Founded in 2015 by two ex-soldiers, ÉricVenne (alias Eric Corvus) and Patrick Beaudry, the group's for La Meute; had it been trounced, first events were in the Quebec City and Saguenay areas.
-In August 2016 their fliers started appearing in public places, and a few weeks later Venneand other members disrupted an information event organized by a group of volunteers planning to host a family of "show up or shut up" situation.
-Smal-Syrian refugees lage following the June 2016 massacre at the Pulse nightclub in Orlando.
+Founded in 2015 by two ex-soldiers, ÉricVenne (alias Eric Corvus) and Patrick Beaudry, the group's first events were in the Quebec City and Saguenay areas.
+In August 2016 their fliers started appearing in public places, and a few weeks later Venneand other members disrupted an information event organized by a group of volunteers planning to host a family of Syrian refugees lage following the June 2016 massacre at the Pulse nightclub in Orlando.